Eks

 Arguments

-• name: The name of the Amazon EKS cluster that is associated with your node group.
+• name: The name of your cluster.

 • nodegroup_name: The name of the node group to delete.